hiXixi66/MLOPs_Project/reports/README.md

 * [Y] Add pre-commit hooks to your version control setup (M18)
 * [ ] Add a continues workflow that triggers when data changes (M19)
 * [ ] Add a continues workflow that triggers when changes to the model registry is made (M19)
-* [ ] Create a data storage in GCP Bucket for your data and link this with your data version control setup (M21)
+* [Y] Create a data storage in GCP Bucket for your data and link this with your data version control setup (M21)
 * [ ] Create a trigger workflow for automatically building your docker images (M21)
-* [ ] Get your model training in GCP using either the Engine or Vertex AI (M21)
+* [Y] Get your model training in GCP using either the Engine or Vertex AI (M21)
 * [Y] Create a FastAPI application that can do inference using your model (M22)
 * [ ] Deploy your model in GCP using either Functions or Run as the backend (M23)
 * [ ] Write API tests for your application and setup continues integration for these (M24)